Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to drug discovery

 In this section, we apply $\mname$ to several application scenarios in drug discovery with a selective nature.
 In some cases, $\mname$ yields shorter prediction intervals than vanilla conformal prediction when the latter is under-confident; in others, it makes the just right inflation of the prediction interval to provide exact selection-conditional coverage.

-\paragraph{Application scenarios.} We study two problems in drug discovery: \begin{enumerate} \item \emph{Drug property prediction} (DPP), a classification problem where the binary outcome indicates whether a drug candidate binds to a pre-specified disease target, and the covariates are the (encoded) chemical structure of the drug compound. \item \emph{Drug-target-interaction prediction} (DTI), a regression problem where each sample is a pair of drug and disease target.
+\textbf{Application scenarios.} In the main text, we focus on \emph{drug property prediction} (DPP), a classification problem where the binary outcome indicates whether a drug candidate binds to a pre-specified disease target, and the covariates are the (encoded) chemical structure of the drug compound.
+Due to limited space, we defer the results for several selection scenarios in drug-target-interaction prediction (DTI) to Supplementary Section~\ref{subsec:DTI}.
+DTI is a regression problem where each sample is a pair of drug and disease target.
 The outcome of interest is a real-valued variable indicating the binding affinity of that pair.
-The covariates are the (concatenated) encoded structure of both. \end{enumerate} The datasets and prediction models are based on the DeepPurpose library~\citep{huang2020deeppurpose}, with details in subsequent subsections.
-In each problem, we consider several realistic selection rules.
+The covariates are the (concatenated) encoded structure of both.